 The amount of money you receive will vary as it is dependent upon the exchange rate from USD$ to GBP£ at the time of disbursement.

 If your loan disbursement is not enough to cover your tuition fees’ instalment, then there may not be any payment made to your bank account.

 We are only able to make loan payments AFTER you are fully enrolled on your programme and physically in the UK.

 You should receive your first payment within four weeks of arriving in the UK and enrolling on your course.
 In case of any unforeseen events, please ensure you have personal funds in place to cover your living costs for the first four weeks of the academic year.
-The value you are going to receive and the disbursements dates are shown on the Notification Letter sent to you by BU when we originate your loan.
+The value you are going to receive and the disbursement dates are shown on the Notification Letter sent to you by BU when we originate your loan.
 The actual amount of each disbursement in GBP£ will be dependent upon the exchange rate used to convert USD$ to GBP£ on that date.